Los Angeles teen crowned winner of duct tape prom dress competition

-A recent graduate of a Los Angeles area high school will have some additional funds for college after she was crowned the grand prize winner in a nationwide duct tape prom dress competition.
+LOS ANGELES, Calif.
+(KTLA) – A recent graduate of a Los Angeles-area high school will have some additional funds for college after she was crowned the grand prize winner in a nationwide competition to find the best duct-tape prom dress.

-After several days of voting and widespread acclaim, Karla Torres was named the big winner in Duck brand’s annual Stuck at Prom contest, which challenges high school students to transform the utility do-it-all tape into lavish and unbelievable fashion pieces as either a prom dress or tuxedo.
+After several days of voting and widespread acclaim, Karla Torres was named the big winner in Duck brand’s annual Stuck at Prom contest, which challenges high school students to transform the utility tape into impressive fashion pieces as either a prom dress or tuxedo.
+Color, craftsmanship, originality and accessories were all considered as part of the judging criteria.

-Torres dedicated 120 hours of her life and used 14 rolls-worth of duct tape to construct a one-of-a-kind prom dress as part of the nationwide contest.
+Torres dedicated 120 hours of her life and used 14 rolls of duct tape to construct her one-of-a-kind prom dress for the annual competition.

-She beat out more than 200 entries in the annual competition, making it to the top 10, before being named the winner in the prom dress category.
-Her crowning came with a grand prize of $10,000 worth of scholarship money.
+Torres had already beat out hundreds of other entrants to when she was chosen as one of the 10 finalists earlier this month.
+Now, after being crowned the winner of the prom dress category, Torres earned a grand prize of $10,000 in scholarship money.

-Her mind-blowing dress went viral on social media, leading to her garnering the most online votes in the competition, Duck Brand said.
+Her mind-blowing dress also went viral on social media, helping her earn the most online votes in the competition, Duck Brand said.

-Her pink pastel gown was highlighted with pops of gold and was inspired by 18th-century French art.
-It also featured a custom duct tape handheld fan and matching clutch.
+Her pink pastel gown, highlighted with pops of gold, was inspired by 18th-century French art.
+It also featured a custom duct-tape handheld fan and matching clutch.

-A trip to the Getty Museum inspired her design, Torres said, adding she was particularly captivated by the “gold and extravagant paintings” the museum had on display.
+A trip to the Getty Museum in Los Angeles inspired her design, said Torres, who added that she was particularly captivated by the “gold and extravagant paintings” the museum had on display.

 “It was a time period of luxurious gowns full of lace, floral prints, ribbons, and ruffles.
 So I wanted to incorporate some of these elements into my dress,” Torres said.